GIScience/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.md

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_new_project.mp4"></video>

-3. Safe the new project in the `Project` folder in the standard folder structure and git push.
+3. Save the new project in the `Project` folder in the standard folder structure and git push.
-4. Give your project a name and click
+4. Give your project a name and click `Save`.
 :::{Tip}
-Do not use spaces ` ` in the name, instead always use underscores `_`
+Do not use spaces ` ` in the name, instead always use underscores `_`.
 :::
 #### Save Project <a id="save-project"></a>